About the therapist: Leighton Tebay

 - Level 1 Internal Family Systems Therapist (In Progress)

 The name Cairis stems from the ancient Greek word for grace.
 The name reflects my goal to affirm the value of every person unconditionally and to work for their benefit.
 Grace means you are enough to belong, be loved and be valued.

-Leighton Tebay is has completed a Master’s Degree in counselling and is a pre-certified Professional Member of the Canadian Counsellors and Psychotherapists Association.
-Cairis Counselling is a private-pay only practice.
+Leighton Tebay is has completed a Master’s Degree in counselling and is a non-certified Professional Member of the Canadian Counsellors and Psychotherapists Association.

 Cairis Counselling does not discriminate against anyone of race, color, religion, gender, gender expression, age, national origin, disability, marital status, sexual orientation, or military status.